 Electronic Access Agreement

-This Electronic Access Agreement (Agreement) applies when you use Online Banking and Mobile Banking (Digital Banking), other digital Services, and certain Third-Party Services.
-It is a legally binding agreement between you and the Royal Bank of Canada (RBC, we, our, or us).
+This Electronic Access Agreement (Agreement) applies when you use Online Banking and/or Mobile Banking (together, Digital Banking), other digital Services, and certain Third Party Services.
+It is a legally binding agreement between you and Royal Bank of Canada (RBC, we, our, or us).
 You can find definitions for any capitalized terms not otherwise explained in Part 4 – Definitions.

-Summary: This part contains your consent to receive Information about your Accounts electronically by default.
+This part contains your consent to receive Information about your Accounts electronically, by default.
 It explains the type of Information that will be delivered electronically, how the Information will be delivered, and how you can change your delivery preferences.

 Application of this Consent: This Consent replaces all other terms and conditions and consents for the electronic delivery of Information between you and Royal Bank of Canada, Royal Bank Mortgage Corporation, Royal Trust Corporation of Canada, Royal Mutual Funds Inc. (RMFI), RBC Global Asset Management Inc. or The Royal Trust Company (for the purposes of Part 1, we, us, or our).